MicrosoftDocs/learn/learn-pr/azure/incident-management-in-sentinel/includes/1-introduction.md

 Recently, you've been asked to investigate and identify sign in anomalies for the company's Azure AD resources.
 You learn that Azure sentinel is a program that can assist you.
 (Specific scenario)

 In this module, you will investigate Azure Sentinel incident management before learning about AS events and entities.
-At the end, you will discover ways to resolve incidents.
+Finally, you will discover ways to resolve incidents.
 (Prose table of contents)

-By the end of this module, you'll be able to use Azure Sentinel to protect Contoso's resouces. (learning objective)-->
+By the end of this module, you'll be able to use Azure Sentinel to protect Contoso's resouces. (learning objective) -->

 Contoso, Ltd. is a midsize financial services company in London with a New York branch office.
 Contoso uses Microsoft 365, Azure Active Directory (Azure AD), Azure AD Identity Protection, Cloud App Security, Microsoft Defender for Identity, Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Intune Endpoint Protection, and Microsoft Azure Information Protection.
 Contoso uses Azure Security Center with Azure Defender as threat protection for resources that run on Azure and on-premises.
 The company also monitors and protects other non-Microsoft assets.
 As part of the Contoso security team, you've recently been asked to investigate and identify sign in anomalies for the company's Azure AD resources.